ObjectIsAdvantag/webex-api-emulator/README.md

-# Emulator for Cisco Spark REST API
+# mini-spark: an Emulator for Cisco Spark REST API

 The primary goal of the emulator is to build Cisco Spark chat bots.
 Therefore, the emulator mimics Cisco Spark REST API behavior for /rooms, /messages, /memberships and /webhooks resources.